martasusenkova/newsapi-js-project/README.md

 Clicking on a card opens the full article in a new browser tab.

 📌 Note
-This project is for educational purposes and limited by the NewsAPI free tier restrictions.
+This project is for educational purposes and limited by the NewsAPI free tier restrictions.### Notes

+HTML class and ID names follow the **kebab-case** naming convention to improve readability and consistency.